Forging University: Open Die Forging vs. Fabrication

-The first topic in this 6-part discussion compares forging and metal fabrication.
-Before digging in, let’s start with some basics:
+Welcome to Forging University!
+The first topic in this 5-part discussion compares forging and fabrication.
+Therefore, let’s start with some basics:

 What is Forging?

-Forging is the shaping of metal by heating it in a fire or furnace, and then beating or hammering it into a final shape.
-Industrial forging has three primary methods: hammer (flat-die), press, and rolled types (die).
-All three give the final metal products increased strength and continuous grain flow.
-Anderson Shumaker specializes in open-die forging, which is the process of deforming metal between multiple open dies.
+Forging is the shaping of metal by heating it in a fire or furnace and then beating or hammering it into a final shape.
+Industrial forging has three primary methods: hammer (flat die), press, and rolled types (die).
+For instance, all three give the final metal products increased strength and continuous grain flow.
+Anderson Shumaker specializes in open die forging, which is the process of deforming metal between multiple open dies.
 These dies stamp or hammer heated metal through a series of movements until it achieves the desired shape.
-You can read all about our open-die forging and its many advantages here: A Leader in Open Die Forging.
+Click here to read all about our open die forging and its many advantages.

 What is Metal Fabrication?